sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 Operators may be combined. `and`-expressions have higher precedence (bind tighter) than `or`-expressions so that `a and b or c and d` means `(a and b) or (c and d)`.

 Expressions may be grouped with parentheses to change the default precedence and meaning.
-For example, we might like `a and (b or c) and d`.
+For example: `a and (b or c) and d`.

 ### Operator scope

 Except for simple cases, search patterns bind tightest to scoped fields, like `file:main.c`.
 So, a combined query like `file:main.c char c  or (int i and int j)` generally means `(file:main.c char c) or (int i and int j)`

-We don't yet support search expressions with different scopes, so the above will raise an alert.
+Since we don't yet support search subexpressions with different scopes, the above will raise an alert.
 If the intent is to apply the `file` scope to the entire pattern, group it like so: `file:main.c (char c or (int i and int j))`

 ### Operator support

 Operators are supported in regexp and structural search modes, but not literal search mode.
 How operators interpret search pattern syntax depends on kind of search (whether [regexp](#regexp-search) or [structural](#structural-search)).
 Operators currently only apply to searches for file content.
 Thus, expressions like `repo:npm/cli or repo:npm/npx` are not currently supported.

-**Operators are available as of 3.15 and enabled with** `{"experimentalFeatures": {"andOrQuery": "enabled"}}` **in site settings.
-Built-in operator support is planned for the upcoming 3.16 release and onwards.**

 ---